Menopause: How is it Perceived Around the World?

 How Discussions About Menopause are Changing Globally

-HRT increases estrogen levels in women to help alleviate common menopausal symptoms.
+HRT increases estrogen and progesterone levels in women to help alleviate common menopausal symptoms.
 HRT can be administered as an injection, patch, vaginally, or in creams.
 In some cases, HRT can also reduce your risk of developing certain chronic health conditions.

 Where Can I Learn More About Menopause?

-The LifeMD Women’s Health Program was crafted with pre- and postmenopausal women in mind.
+The LifeMD Women’s Health Program was crafted with perimenopause and postmenopausal women in mind.
 With LifeMD, you can receive guidance from a licensed healthcare provider for HRT and other forms of menopausal treatment from the comfort of your home.

 Get started today by taking better care of yourself as your health needs change.